Course planning pitfalls

-Avoid these common online course planning mistakes.
+Avoid these common online course planning mistakes

-If you’ve got knowledge or passion for something that you need to share with everyone else, you may seek to create an online course to get that information out there.
 But, before you start teaching others, you need to educate yourself on the biggest and most common mistakes you’ll need to avoid when creating an online course that could cost you time, money, energy, and, most importantly, the success of your course.

 1. Not paying attention to the length